anurudha-singh/Smart-Alarm-application/README.md

 - **Foreground**: Alarms work correctly with full ringing screen (Stop/Snooze).
 - **Background**: Currently limited to vibration only.
 The ringing screen appears once the app is reopened.
 - **Terminated (Killed State)**: Behavior still under verification.
 Requires IPA build testing.

+**Snooze configuration**
+Due to time constraint was not able to include this feature hence by default selected to 5min as per general standard value.

 ## Snooze test case is included.